clearhaus/applepaymerchant/README.md

      ```bash
      docker pull clearhaus/applepaymerchant
      ```
-     Use `docker-compose` to get start the container.
+     Use `docker-compose` to start the container.
 Token will be printed in the output log.
      ```bash
      docker-compose up
      ```

    * **Manual workflow**

-     Starting the server should be done in a docker container, using the following command:
+     During development/testing, the server can be started inside a docker container.

      ```bash
      docker run -ti --rm -v "$PWD:/opt/applepaymerchant" -p 8080:8080 ruby:2.3 bash
      ```

      You need to install dependencies using `bundle install`.
-     Starting the server is done with
+     Start the server with
      ```bash
      bundle exec puma --config config/puma.rb
      ```